Domgas08/university-algorithmic-problems/README.md

 ## Algorithmic Problems in C

-This repository contains solutions to selected algorithmic problems implemented in the C programming language as part of university coursework.
+This repository contains solutions to selected algorithmic problems implemented in the C programming language as part of extra university coursework.

 The focus of these problems is on:
 - Problem solving and logical reasoning